JohanVillard/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-P0T2 : Search for the first occurrence of the char in parameter in the string pointed POT3 : Count each occurence of char a key in string POT4 : Locates the first occurence of char in key in the string
+P0T2 : Search for the first occurrence of the char in parameter in the string pointed POT3 : Count each occurence of char a key in string POT4 : Locates the first occurence of char in key in the string POT5 : Search a substring into a string
+POT6 : Create a chessboard
+POT7 : sum two diagonalsi of a quare matrix